 Clients should understand the role of the Expert Witness, in the overall management of their legal action.
 The duties of experts are laid down in the Civil Procedure Rules, which state that 'It is the duty of experts to help the Court in matters within their expertise.
 This duty overrides any obligation to the person from whom experts have received instructions, or by whom they are paid’.
-The expert's report is a part of the evidence, which enables the Court to reach the overriding objective, of dealing with cases justly.
+The expert's report is a part of the evidence, which enables the Court to reach the overriding objective of dealing with cases justly.

 The report which Mr Porter provides is addressed to the Court and is written to advise the Court.
 Clients must understand that the report is written for the Court and not on behalf of the client, or the instructing solicitor.
-If a client should wish for a better understanding of the duties and obligations of experts, he/she should consult the Civil Procedure Rules, Parts 1 and 35, the Part 35 Practice Direction, the CJC Expert's Protocol and the Pre-action Protocol for Personal Injury Claims.
+If a client should wish for a better understanding of the duties and obligations of experts, he/she should consult the Civil Procedure Rules, Parts 1 and 35, the Part 35 Practice Direction, the Civil Justice Council guidance, the CJC Expert's Protocol and the Pre-action Protocol for Personal Injury Claims.
 These documents are available to all on the internet.

 Clients should do their best to attend punctually for the consultation.
 If clients are late, the clinic will be disrupted.
 Other people will be kept waiting, or the client who is late will have to wait until the end of the clinic to be seen.
 If clients are held up in traffic, a telephone call is appreciated, so that other arrangements can be made to see them, on the same day.
 If a client has to travel a long distance to see Mr Porter, the journey should be researched and plenty of time allowed.